VIBTOBIlab/MethylSeq/README.md

 ## Introduction

+> **Note:** This pipeline has been modified using the original pipeline (version 2.6.0) to include the optical removal duplicates in the Bismark subworkflow.
+You can find the original pipeline at the following [nfcore repository](https://nf-co.re/methylseq/2.6.0).

 **nf-core/methylseq** is a bioinformatics analysis pipeline used for Methylation (Bisulfite) sequencing data.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.